Mahboob-Attar/DataSceince-Internship-ExactSpace/Task1/README.md

 - **Advanced Forecasting:** Apply more sophisticated models (LSTM, Prophet) for longer-term prediction of critical sensor values.
 - **Integration with Dashboard:** Visualize shutdowns, anomalies, clusters, and forecasts in an interactive dashboard for easier operational decision-making.
 - **Expansion to Other Machines:** Adapt the workflow to other turbine or cyclone machinery for generalized monitoring and predictive maintenance.

-### ⚠️ Note on Empty Shutdown Periods

-- The `shutdown_periods.csv` file may appear empty after running the analysis.
-- **Reason:** There were **no shutdowns or idle periods detected** in the dataset according to the detection criteria (e.g., sensor thresholds, minimum duration).
-- You can adjust detection parameters in the script if you want to capture shorter or less prominent idle periods:
-  - Lower the **percentile threshold** for sensor inactivity.
-  - Reduce the **minimum shutdown duration** (currently set to ignore very short idle periods <10 min).

 ***